paymentnepal/paymentnepal-client-python/README.md

-API client for Alba
+API client for Paymentnepal
 =============

-API client implements two basic classes AlbaService and AlbaCallback to inherit.
+API client implements two basic classes PaymentnepalService and PaymentnepalCallback to inherit.

-AlbaService is a service in Alba.
+PaymentnepalService is a service in Paymentnepal.
 It allows getting list of available payment methods, init transactions, get transaction info.
 For that purpose a single instance for each service needs to be created.

-AlbaCallback - callback handler for Alba.
+PaymentnepalCallback - callback handler for Paymentnepal.
 Checks electronic sign and calls method relevant to "command" value.

-During work an AlbaException can be raised.
+During work an PaymentnepalException can be raised.

 Example of using API client to init transaction:

-       from alba_client import AlbaService, AlbaException
+       from paymentnepal_client import PaymentnepalService, PaymentnepalException

-       service = AlbaService(<service-id>, '<service-secret>')
+       service = PaymentnepalService(<service-id>, '<service-secret>')
        try:
            response = service.init_payment('mc', 10, 'Test', 'test@example.com', '71111111111')
-       except AlbaException, e:
+       except PaymentnepalException, e:
            print e

 Checking if 3-D secure is needed: